Watch our short, informative video

 The colon is susceptible to “dysbiosis” – overgrowth of fungus, bacteria, or parasites.
 Fungal overgrowth (candida) is often caused by medications such as antibiotics.

-The colon wall contains stretch receptors which stimulate movement of the bowel when the stool is bulky.
+The colon wall contains stretch receptors which stimulate the movement of the bowel when the stool is bulky.

 Listen: Interview with SIBOTest Director Dr Nirala Jacobi ND